List of regiments and corps of the Indian Army: Artillery

 In the Regiment of Artillery the battalion-sized units are referred to as regiments, a point of confusion on occasion.
 These units are equipped and named based on their type of equipment.
 There are two types of units.
 The majority are regiments that have weapons as their equipment, such as missiles, rockets, field guns, medium guns or mortars.
-The second type of regiment are those that have mission support equipment, such as UAVs, drones, surveillance radars, weapon locating radar etc.
+The second type of regiment are those that have mission support equipment, such as surveillance equipments and weapon locating radars.

 Weapon equipped units

 Weapon-equipped units of the Regiment of Artillery are listed below: